opencobra/artenolis/docker/README.md

 Go to Jenkins -> Manage Jenkins -> Manage Plugins -> Avaiable tab.
 Search for  "Blue Ocean".
 Install plugin "Blue Ocean" (this is an aggretate package which loads many sub-plugins).

 A new  "Open Blue Ocean" menu option will be on the left column menu.
 Click on this.
-Then "New Pipeline" -> GitHub -> (create access token via link provided), pase access token.
+Then "New Pipeline" -> GitHub -> (create access token via link provided), paste access token.
 Select cobratoolbox project.
 Create pipeline.

+Jenkins defaults to using port 8080.
+However best practise is to make this available on the default HTTPS port (443).